JKTech-COI/Jarvis-Server/README.md

    curl https://raw.githubusercontent.com/allegroai/trains-server/master/docker/docker-compose.yml -o docker-compose.yml
    ```

-1. Configure the ClearML-Agent Services (not supported on Windows installation).
+1. Configure the JARVIS-Agent Services (not supported on Windows installation).
-   If `CLEARML_HOST_IP` is not provided, ClearML-Agent Services will use the external
+   If `CLEARML_HOST_IP` is not provided, JARVIS-Agent Services will use the external
-   public address of the **ClearML Server**.
+   public address of the **JARVIS Server**.
 If `CLEARML_AGENT_GIT_USER` / `CLEARML_AGENT_GIT_PASS` are not provided,
-   the ClearML-Agent Services will not be able to access any private repositories for running service tasks.
+   the JARVIS-Agent Services will not be able to access any private repositories for running service tasks.

    ```bash
    export CLEARML_HOST_IP=server_host_ip_here